encoredev/encore/README.md

 ### What if I want to migrate away from Encore?

-Encore has been designed to let you go outside of the Backend SDK when you want to, and easily drop down in abstraction level when you need to, so you never need to run into any dead-ends.
+Encore is designed to let you go outside of the Backend SDK when you want to, and easily drop down in abstraction level when you need to, so you never run into any dead-ends.

 Should you want to migrate away, it's straightforward and does not require a big rewrite.
-95% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Backend SDK.
+99% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Backend SDK.

-Encore has built-in support for [ejecting](https://encore.dev/docs/how-to/migrate-away#ejecting) your application as a way of removing the connection to the Encore Platform.
-Ejecting your app produces a standalone Docker image that can be deployed anywhere you'd like, and can help facilitate the migration away according to the process above.
+Encore has support for [self-hosting](https://encore.dev/docs/how-to/self-host) your application, by using the Open Source CLI to produce a standalone Docker image that can be deployed anywhere you'd like.

-Migrating away is low risk since Encore deploys to your cloud account from the start, which means there's never any data to migrate.

-Open Source also plays a role.
-Encore's code generation, compiler, and parser are all open source and can be used however you want.
-So if you run into something unforeseen down the line, you have free access to the tools you might need.

-And since Encore is designed for building distributed systems, it's straightforward to use it in combination with other backends that aren't built with Encore.
-So if you come across a use case where Encore for some reason doesn't fit, you won't need to tear everything up and start from scratch.
-You can just build that specific part without Encore.

 We believe that adopting Encore is a low-risk decision, given it needs no initial investment in foundational work.
 The ambition is to simply add a lot of value to your everyday development process, from day one.